OPT Clinical Pharmacist Jobs

 Address your OPT timeline proactively in interviews

 Clinical pharmacy hiring cycles run three to six months in advance at major health systems.
-Coming prepared with your EAD expiration date, STEM extension eligibility, and H-1B cap timeline shows employers you understand your status and reduces concern about authorization gaps mid-employment.
+Coming prepared with your EAD expiration date, STEM extension eligibility, and H-1B visa cap timeline shows employers you understand your status and reduces concern about authorization gaps mid-employment.

 Focus applications on H-1B-friendly specialties